HumanCellAtlas/metadata-schema/docs/rationale.md

 ## Design choices

-The HCA metadata standards are developed and updated in a transparent and open manner to ensure that the whole HCA community can participate in the process.
-The following principles will be adhered to for the update process.
+The HCA metadata standard is developed in a transparent and open manner so that the whole HCA community can participate in the process.
+The following design principles serve as a foundation for the metadata standard in order to ensure it meets the needs of HCA data contributors and consumers.

 ### Agile